vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 employed in any number and exhibit a wide variation in specific form, provided one recognizes the object's purpose is attaining the

 highest reality.
-72. The procedure regarding the vital air (prāna) is discussed first
+72. The procedure regarding the vital air (prāṇa) is discussed first

 because in its creative upsurge, consciousness first assumes the nature of prāṇa.
 For this reason, one desirous of the attainment of supreme reality first takes recourse in prāṇa.
 Furthermore, all the 'six paths' (ṣaďadhvās) are supposed to abide in prāṇa.
 In the Tan trāloka, Abhinavagupta writes: “The former of the sixfold paths, which again is threefold, is known as the path of time.
 Clearly this